HuwCheston/huwcheston.github.io/_portfolio/portfolio-0-sample-id.md

 ---
-title: "Identifying hip-hop samples with deep-learning"
+title: "Identifying hip-hop samples with deep learning"
 excerpt: "Sampling involves reusing recorded music or sounds from another source and is common in genres like hip-hop and rap.
 We trained a deep learning model to identify samples in a large music catalog from Spotify and developed an interactive web application <br><img src='/images/sampleid-webapp_img.PNG'>"
 collection: portfolio
 ---